ryanshay18/P3_Parrots/README.md

 # WATCH OUR COMMERCIAL:
 https://drive.google.com/file/d/1N_HcRLte_2jb-DfVuYcRFIIi6Yegzkd2/view?usp=sharing

+# How It's Made Section
+ - In the NAV BAR on the top left of the screen, please click "How It's Made" to learn about the details behind our project
+ - Here is what you will find embedded in the website: https://docs.google.com/document/d/1DBjzyTaGJhTi7YqW3e9asLseoErg5awi92WLcfcfcIk/edit?usp=sharing

 # About The Project
  -  A movie website that utilizes a web API and effective algorithims to suggest movies and streamers; based upon your previous choices in the quiz we will form